Corsica Cap Corse

 B, L, D included

 We walk through sun-dappled woods, cross a river and traverse several valleys to explore the Pianu de Levie, comprising two atmospheric archaeological sites, one dating from the Bronze Age and a more recent one from the Middle Ages.
-Free-standing menhirs are etched with the swords and arms of the ancient Torrean race, who invaded the island in the Bronze Age, building stone towers and castles over 3,000 years ago.
+Free-standing menhirs are etched with the swords and arms of the ancient Torrean race, known for building stone towers and castles over 3,000 years ago.
 In the afternoon, we visit the renovated Museum of the Alta Rocca in Levie, with displays tracing the history of Corsica over 8,000 years.

 DAY 9